Skip to content

 'I did not have sexual relations with that woman', no way: surprising Don Juan at Theaterschip Deventer

-In an immaculate virginal white uniform, Don Juan gives a slick press conference for his wedding to Elvira.
+In an immaculate virginal white uniform, Don Juan gives a slick press conference for his marriage to Elvira.
 We hear the famous words with which Bill Clinton denied the Lewinsky affair.
 Actor Ischa den Blanken's grin speaks volumes when he says: 'These allegations are false.'
 We know: he is lying.

 Win tickets to opera at Paradiso!
 Whether you like opera or not: five reasons to go to The News today